-- 1. To safeguard and promote the interests of the present and future generations; - 2.
+- 1.To safeguard and promote the interests of the present and future generations; - 2.
 To underline the importance of biodiversity and its conservation as a common concern of humankind.

-If we consider the impact global climate change is predicted to have on the living standards, health, livelihood and even the life of populations who will be most vulnerable to storms, droughts, rising sea levels and other consequences of climate change, a good case can be made for a very strong moral duty, if not a legal obligation, for all signatories of the UDHR and UDBHR to put in place measures that will protect the human rights which the international community has accepted.
+If we consider the impact global climate change is predicted to have on the living standards, health, livelihood and even the life of populations who will be most vulnerable to the consequences of climate change, a good case can be made for a very strong moral duty, if not a legal obligation, for all signatories of the UDHR and UDBHR to put in place measures that will protect the human rights which the international community has accepted.
 This argument is being forcefully put forward by Pacific Islanders whose islands, or those of their neighbours, are likely to disappear under rising sea-levels.